 - Carbon Monoxide

-Of these, Nicotine is the one which causes the behavioral effects of tobacco, predominate being, addiction.
+Of these, Nicotine is the one that causes the behavioral effects of tobacco, predominate being, addiction.

 While smoking can lead to some ongoing complications over the years, some of its physical effects are rather immediate.
 Read on to educate yourself on a few of them.

 As you inhale the smoke, you immediately take in the toxins that can damage the lungs.
 Over time, this can cause chronic and irreversible lung ailments such as:

 - Emphysema – destruction of the air sacs in the lungs

 - Chronic bronchitis – permanent inflammation that harms the lining of the breathing tubes of the lungs

 - Chronic Obstructive Pulmonary Disease (COPD) – this is the group of progressive lung diseases, with most common being, Chronic bronchitis, and Emphysema

 Smoking causes both long and short-term infertility issues in men and women